recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 {% include subscribe-donate-row.html %}

-Donations large or small are always appreciated and gratefully acknowledged!
+Support is always appreciated and gratefully acknowledged!
 If you enjoy the podcast, please consider giving &ndash; any donation advances our services by supporting the costs of creating, distributing, and sharing the podcast.
 Beyond that, you will be contributing to the overall work of preserving recorded sound history.